TechnicJelle/BlueMapCustomSkinProvider/README.md

 Little addon for the people who want to use a custom skin server for [BlueMap](https://github.com/BlueMap-Minecraft/BlueMap).

-This is a Native BlueMap Addon, so it should be compatible with all platforms and all versions that BlueMap supports, including the CLI!\
+This is a Native BlueMap Addon, so it should be compatible with all platforms and all versions that BlueMap supports!\
 Just put the `.jar` file in BlueMap's `packs/` directory, and it should work out of the box.

 To reload this addon, just reload BlueMap itself with `/bluemap reload`.

+Running this addon on the BlueMap CLI is not yet supported, due to BlueMap limitations.\
+This functionality is planned to be added in the future, though!

 ## Config
 There's just one config option, the URL of the skin server: